The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • PCORI fees: This annual fee is associated with level funded and self-funded groups.

-Talk With an Insurance Professional to Find the Best Commercial Insurance for Your Needs
+Talk With an AZ Business Insurance Professional to Find the Best Commercial Insurance

 When you need to buy group health insurance in Arizona, first talk to an experienced broker who can further explain the above options and help you choose the best one for you and your employees.